 Pick a day that works best for your schedule!
 So if you’re a morning person or a night owl, pick times that will work for you.
 I recommend setting aside at least 1-2hrs for reviewing job alerts and submitting your application.
 Also, note that it may not always take 1-2hrs but to have this time scheduled will help with managing your day.

 3. Only apply to jobs you want…

-Depending on your situation you may not have the time needed to look or wait for the right job to come available and as a result may feel pressure to apply to jobs you don’t want.
+Depending on your situation you may not have the time needed to look or wait for the right job to come available and as a result may feel pressure to apply to jobs, you don’t want.
 So consider registering with a staffing agency or headhunter that way you will have additional help with your job search!

 4. Scheduling Interviews

 The hardest part of looking for a job when working full-time is finding time to attend the interview.
-When it comes to attending the interview it’s ok to let the recruiter know you work full time and ask to see if they can be flexible with your interview day or time.
+When it comes to attending the interview, it’s ok to let the recruiter know you work full time and ask to see if they can be flexible with your interview day or time.
 If you have vacation days available you may want to consider using a vacation day and or see if you can maybe use a half day to complete the interview.
 Also; remember you don’t have to explain why you’re taking a half day or personal day off work!

 Also; using your lunch hour may also be an option if you need to complete a phone interview.
-If you’re completing a phone interview on your lunch break make sure you find a quiet place to complete that has good cell phone reception!
+If you’re completing a phone interview on your lunch break make sure you find a quiet place to complete that has a good cell phone reception!

 Hopefully, you will find these tips help with your job search!
 Check out other blogs for tips on making sure you have the right resume for the job!

 Also; let me know if you have any questions or if there are other topics you’d like for me to discuss…